Programs

 Christian Education

-Sunday School classes meet at 9:15 AM.
-Children pre-K through Senior High meet in the CE building next to the church, while the adult class meets in the downstairs south room of the church building.
+Our children’s Sunday School classes meet at 10:30 AM.
+Children come to the sanctuary at the beginning of the worship service, then after a brief Children’s Time, they are dismissed to their class in the CE building adjacent to the church.
+The adult class meets before worship at 9:15 AM in the downstairs south room of the church building.
 During the summer months, Sunday School classes do not meet.

 Children at Hope Community learn Christian principles and how to apply them.
-Each year Hope Kids lead a worship service at a local nursing home, put on a Christmas Program, and engage in more long-term global and local service projects.
+Each year Hope Kids put on a Christmas Program and engage in more long-term global and local service projects.
 Past projects include the world hunger Heifer Project, the Bill’s House homeless project here on the Iron Range, the local homeless shelter, and a Babies’ Home project in Mampong, Ghana.
+We kick off our Sunday School year with a congregational Back-to-School barbecue in September.

 Please contact our CE Director, Priscilla (Paj) Falkowski, if you have questions.
 She can be reached at the main Church phone number, 741-7336.